ansible/ansible/docs/docsite/rst/YAMLSyntax.rst

     windows_drive: "c:"

-And then the colon will be preserved.
+...and then the colon will be preserved.

 Further, Ansible uses "{{ var }}" for variables.
 If a value after a colon starts with a "{", YAML will think it is a dictionary, so you must quote it, like so::